Untangling Rhetoric, Pathos, and Aesthetics in Data Visualization: Discussion Key Takeaways

 \section{Discussion \& Key Takeaways}

-History reveals that, despite a negative reputation, emotions have consistently played a role in communication and rhetoric.
-Recent interest, highlighted by Lee-Robbins and Adar (2022), recognizes the effectiveness of affective learning and pathos techniques in data visualizations to capture attention and induce behavior change~\cite{lee-robbins_affective_2022}.
-We argue that creators of data visualizations bear the responsibility of intentional design, utilizing rhetorical devices to communicate data effectively.
-Our paper clarifies fundamental terminology and stresses the deliberate application of rhetoric, emphasizing the power of visualizations to influence cognitive and affective dimensions.
-Tailoring persuasive strategies to the intended audience is crucial for impactful (scientific) communication, making complex information more accessible and understandable.
+History reveals that emotions have consistently played a role in communication and rhetoric.
+Recent interest, highlighted by Lee-Robbins \& Adar, recognizes the effectiveness of affective learning and pathos techniques in data visualizations to capture attention and induce behavior change~\cite{lee-robbins_affective_2022}.
+We argue that designers of data visualizations bear the responsibility of intentional design, using rhetorical strategies to communicate data effectively.
+Our paper clarifies fundamental terminology and offers working definitions within the context of data visualization and stresses the deliberate application of rhetoric, emphasizing the power of visualizations to influence cognitive and affective dimensions.
+Tailoring persuasive strategies to the intended audience is crucial to effective (scientific) communication, making complex information more accessible and understandable.
 While a careful approach is necessary in the scientific domain, effective communication methods can enhance comprehension and reduce cognitive load.

-Essentially, our paper provides a synthesis of perspectives throughout history, including the following takeaways for the use of data visualization for diverse audiences: \begin{itemize} \item \textbf{Clarifying the terminology of rhetoric in data visualizations:} Our research defines the different terms aesthetics, rhetoric, and pathos and puts them into the context of data visualizations.
-This clarity is a first step for fostering a shared understanding within the field, reducing ambiguity, and enabling effective communication among researchers, designers, and practitioners.
+Essentially, our paper provides a synthesis of perspectives throughout history, including the following takeaways for the use of data visualization for diverse audiences: \begin{itemize} \item \textbf{Offering working definitions of rhetoric, pathos, and aesthetics in data visualizations:} Our research draws from a broad set of literature from diverse scientific fields and defines the different terms aesthetics, rhetoric, and pathos and puts these concepts into the context of data visualizations.
+Offering working definitions for visualization researchers is a first step in fostering a shared understanding within the field, reducing ambiguity, and enabling effective communication among researchers, designers, and practitioners.

-\item \textbf{Historical roots of rhetoric:} Tracing rhetorical techniques, especially pathos, back to Aristotle, we highlight the historical context to guide effective use in contemporary data communication.
+\item \textbf{Etymological understanding of rhetoric, pathos, and aesthetics:} Tracing rhetorical strategies, especially pathos, back to Aristotle, we highlight the historical context to guide effective use in contemporary data communication.
 By exploring George Campbell's influential rhetorical framework, we analyze the lasting relevance of historical theories.